deccon/nested_arrays/README.md

 # nested_arrays
-To flatten ann array arbitrarily nested arrays of integers
+To flatten an array of arbitrarily nested arrays of integers